 Preventing Climate Change

 The NST Group has established “contributing to a decarbonized society and environmental conservation” as one materiality related to ESG management.
 By reducing CO2 emissions, proposing eco-solutions through our business, and other means, with the goal of becoming carbon neutral in 2050, we are aiming to achieve both preservation of the global environment and economic activity, and contribute to the creation of a sustainable society.
-In May 2022, we announced our agreement to the TCFD recommendations, and we have been carrying out information disclosure in line with the TCFD framework in order to clearly communicate information about the risks and opportunities of climate change in our business to all our stakeholders.
+In May 2022, we announced our agreement to the TCFD* recommendations, and we have been carrying out information disclosure in line with the TCFD framework regarding the impacts of our business activities on climate change.

 Governance

-From the perspective of promoting sustainability, Nippon Steel Trading has constructed a Sustainability Promotion System intended to improve corporate governance, enhance ESG management, and further strengthen risk management.
-As part of this, the ESG Committee that is chaired by the President is held twice every year, and we consider basic policies and measures related to promotion of our ESG management, including matters related to climate, comprehensively and across the entire NST Group.
-The Environment Meeting is a subordinate body of the ESG Committee and carries out implementation and follow-up of various climaterelated and other measures.
-The issues considered and discussed by the ESG Committee are reported to and discussed by the Management Meeting and Board of Directors at least once each year.
+From the perspective of promoting sustainability, NST has constructed a Sustainability Promotion System intended to improve corporate governance, enhance ESG management, and further strengthen risk management.
+As part of this, the Sustainability Committee that is chaired by the President is held twice every year, and we consider basic policies and measures related to promotion of our ESG management, including matters related to climate, comprehensively and across the entire NST Group.
+The Environment Meeting is a subordinate body of the Sustainability Committee and carries out implementation and follow-up of various climate-related and other measures.
+The issues considered and discussed by the Sustainability Committee are reported to and discussed by the Management Meeting and Board of Directors at least once each year.
 The Board of Directors carries out regular supervision of this process, and provides instructions for action as necessary.

 Strategies

 The TCFD recommendations include performing analysis based on multiple climate scenarios when disclosing strategies.
-At present, in our primary business area of steel, our company analyzes risks and opportunities, and studies the impact on our business, based on two scenarios: one scenario in which the measures necessary are carried out to limit the average rise in global temperatures to less than 1.5°C compared to pre-industrial revolution times, and one scenario in which these measures are not carried out and global average temperatures rise by 4°C.
+In our primary business area of steel, our company has analyzed risks and opportunities, and studied the impact on our business, using 2030 as the time frame and based on two scenarios: one scenario in which the measures necessary are carried out to limit the average rise in global temperatures to less than 1.5°C compared to pre-industrial revolution times, and one scenario in which these measures are not carried out and global average temperatures rise by 4°C.

 Risk management